tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 authoritative for the domain containing the hostname.
 If the resolution fails, the connection will try the next resolver configuration based on this list.

-3. The most specific Authoritative DoH Server that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the DoH server which is authoritative for the longest matching prefix of the hostname.
-For example, given two Authoritative DoH Servers, one for foo.example.com and another example.com, clients connecting to bar.foo.example.com should use the former.
+3. The most specific Designated DoH Server that has been whitelisted ({{whitelisting}}) for the domain containing the hostname, i.e., the designated DoH server which is associated with the longest matching prefix of the hostname.
+For example, given two Designated DoH Servers, one for foo.example.com and another example.com, clients connecting to bar.foo.example.com should use the former.
 If the resolution fails, the connection will try an obfuscated query.